 ICGEB Cape Town is organising the Final Workshop of the EU STARBIOS2 project on RRI

-The Workshop, entitled: “African and European Experiences in Responsible Research and Open Science: Towards a Common Vision” will be held in Cape Town, South Africa on 17-18 March 2020.
+The Workshop, entitled: “African and European Experiences in Responsible Research and Open Science: Towards a Common Vision”, originally scheduled to be held in Cape Town, South Africa on 17-18 March 2020, will take place later this year.
 Culminating the work of the 12-partner strong EU project consortium STARBIOS2 on Enhancing Responsible Biosciences, the workshop is being organised by the International Centre for Genetic Engineering and Biotechnology (ICGEB).

 STARBIOS2 (starbios2.eu) is an EU funded project, coordinated by the University of Rome – Tor Vergata (UNITOV), aimed at implementing the Responsible Research and Innovation (RRI) approach in research institutions to produce effective structural change, through 6 Action Plans in Europe and the other 3 in the US, Brazil and South Africa.
 A model and guidelines have been elaborated, based on the Action Plans feedback and experience, to facilitate the implementation of responsible research in other research institutions.